The effect of confinement and stiffness on the conformational change of a semiflexible homopolymer chain: Introduction

-The paper is organized as follows: In Section 2, fully directed self avoiding walk model is described for the confined linear semiflexible homo-polymer chain in between two geometrical constraints ($A$ and $B$), as shown in figure (1).
-We also describe in brief the exact enumeration method for the proposed model of the confined chain, in addition to description of the method used to calculate force of confinement and the exponent.
-In Section 3, the data of the confined finite chain is used to discuss the possibility of the polymerization of flexible polymer chain segments.
-The segments of the confined chain are polymer train, bridge and loop.
+The paper is organized as follows: In Section 2, we consider a long linear semiflexible homopolymer chain confined in between two geometrical constraints ($A$ and $B$) and fully directed self avoiding walk model is described for so confined polymer chain (as shown in figure-1) to collect information of confined chain walks (conformations).
+We have also described in brief the exact enumeration method for the proposed model of the confined chain, in addition to description of the method used to calculate the force of confinement and the exponent.
+In Section 3, data of the confined finite chain walks is used to discuss the possibility of the polymerization of the confined flexible polymer chain segments.
+The segments of the confined chain are polymer train, bridge and arc.
 The role of the confinement and the stiffness on the conformational change of the chain in discussed in the section-4.
-We have also calculated the force of confinement that was exerted by the geometrical constraints on the polymer chain or the force exerted by the chain on geometrical constraints in the section-5.
+We have calculated the force of confinement that was exerted by the geometrical constraints on the polymer chain or the force exerted by the chain on geometrical constraints and discuss nature of variation of the force in the section-5.
 Finally, in Section 6, we summarize and discuss the results obtained.